 In addition to academic achievements, exam results, and recommendations, physician assistant students must possess the physical, emotional and behavioral capabilities requisite for the practice of medicine as a PA.

 Physician Assistants must have the knowledge and skill to practice in a variety of clinical situations and to render a wide spectrum of care based on the patient’s needs.
 In order to successfully complete the PA clinical training program students must demonstrate proficiency in their academic and clinical education with regard to the competencies described below.

 PA students must have sufficient sensory capacity to observe in the lecture hall, the laboratory, the outpatient setting, and at the patient’s bedside.
-Sensory skills adequate to perform a physical examination are required including functional vision, hearing, smell, and tactile sensation.
-All these senses must be adequate to observe a patient’s condition and to accurately elicit information through procedures regularly required in a physical examination, such as inspection, auscultation and palpation.
+Sensory skills adequate to perform a physical examination are required.
+This includes functional vision, hearing, smell, and tactile sensation.

-- be able to communicate effectively and sensitively with patients and others in both academic and healthcare settings
+- communicate with patients and others in both academic and healthcare settings

-- be able to perceive and describe changes in mood, activity and posture, and interpret non-verbal communications.
+- perceive and describe changes in mood, activity, and posture

 Students should have sufficient motor function to:

 - diagnose patients by palpation, auscultation, percussion, and other diagnostic maneuvers

 - execute movements with reasonable dexterity in order to provide general care and emergency care to patients, including but not limited to:

 - negotiate patient care environments and must be able to move between settings, such as clinic, classroom building, and hospital